 Things are about to heat up in a sleepy university town when a single mother falls in love with a vampire…only he’s being forced to mate with a ruthless vamp who kept him as a sex slave one hundred years ago.

-But Alex’s past catches up to him when he’s chosen by the new Philadelphia Commander to be her mate.
-He must choose…go obediently into the arms of the bitch who blackmailed him into years of sex or…fight back.
-Either with some hidden magical powers he’s been keeping a secret or with a little science experiment a colleague is cooking up in a private research facility.
+But Alex’s past catches up to him when the new Philadelphia Commander chooses Alex to be her mate.
+He must decide…go obediently into the arms of the woman who blackmailed him into years of sex.
+Or…fight back.
+With some magical powers he’s been keeping a secret or with a little science experiment a colleague is cooking up in a private research facility.

 Book 2- Guarding Bloodlines will be released 10.2.19